zai-org/SSVAE/README.md

 ### Inference

+You can download our pre-trained model from [https://huggingface.co/zai-org/SSVAE](https://huggingface.co/zai-org/SSVAE).
 The default inference entrypoint is provided by scripts/inference.sh.
-To run reconstruction using a pretrained VAE, use:
+To run reconstruction using our pretrained VAE, use:

 ```bash
 python reconstruction.py --config configs/inference.yaml --input assets/video/0001.mp4 --output output/
 ```

-> Note: Download a pretrained VAE and specify its path in the config:
+> Note: Specify the path of the downloaded pretrained model in the config:
 > ```
 > ckpt_path: "SSVAE/ch48_256p_15w_512p_5w.ckpt" ## Replace with your actual path
 > ```